Zillowe FoundationZillowe Documentation

 • Extensions: Distributed via Zoi Extensions.

-Example: update-font-cache.hook.yaml
+Example: update-icon-cache.hook.yaml

-name: update-font-cache
+name: update-icon-cache

 platforms: ["linux"]